Hari-1410/H4shQ4x_2026/README.md

 ---

-## 🧪 Break Phase & Adversarial Testing

-For the Build2Break hackathon:

-* Breaking teams interact with the system via the **API**
-* Breakers simulate **bank systems or fraud analysts**
-* Inputs are provided as structured JSON payloads

-This enables reproducible, systematic testing of:

-* Threshold logic
-* Graph assumptions
-* Edge cases
+## ⚠️ System Scope & Design Notes
+* The system analyzes **transaction relationships** provided by upstream analysis or monitoring processes
+* Risk indicators are derived from **structural and behavioral patterns** in the data
+* Detection logic is **configurable** and designed for evaluative and testing contexts
 ---

-## ⚠️ Assumptions & Limitations

-* The system operates on **transaction batches**, not live streams
-* Time relationships are approximated
-* Thresholds are heuristic and configurable
-* No real customer data is used
-* The system is designed for **demonstration and adversarial evaluation**

----

 ## 🔐 Security & Ethics

-This project does **not**:

-* Process real UPI data
+* No real customer or financial data is processed or stored
-* Make enforcement decisions
+* The system does not perform automated enforcement actions
-* Replace human analysts
+* Human oversight is assumed in all usage scenarios

 It is strictly an **educational and evaluative system**.